 Public school personnel shall meet the appropriate certification or licensure requirements for position assignments.
 Complete certification standards for personnel providing special education or related services may be found in the handbook titled Idaho Standards for the Initial Certification of Professional School Personnel.
-This handbook is available from the SDE Certification and Professional Standards Department.
+This handbook is available from the SDE Division of Certification and Professional Standards Department.

 The lists that follow are examples only.
 They do not include every possible position or licensing situation.
-For more information, call the SDE Certification and Professional Standards Department at (208) 332-6800.
+For more information call the SDE Division of Certification Certification and Professional Standards Department at (208) 332-6800.

+- The following special education and related services positions require individuals who

+are employed by the district to be certificated and to meet any additional licensure

+requirements:

-- The following special education and related services positions require individuals who are employed by the district to be certificated and to meet any additional licensure requirements: - a. audiologist; - b. consulting teacher; - c. counselor; - d. director of special education; - e. early childhood special education teacher; - f. school psychologist; - g. special education teacher; - h. speech-language pathologist; and - i. supervisor/coordinator of special education. - 2.
-Some special education service providers need both licensure in their area of expertise and certification from the SDE. - a.
-School nurses are certificated by the SDE and licensed by the Idaho Board of Nursing. - b.
-School social workers are certificated by the SDE and licensed by the Idaho Board of Social Work Examiners. - Some special education service providers must meet the licensure or certification requirements in their respective professions, but certification from the SDE is not required. - a.
-Occupational therapists and physical therapists are licensed by the Occupational Therapy Licensure Board of Idaho. - b.
-Physical therapists are licensed by the Idaho Physical Therapy Licensure Board. - c.
-Vocational education teachers are certificated by the Idaho Division of Career and Technical Education.
+- a. audiologist;

+- b. consulting teacher;

+- c. counselor;

+- d. director of special education;

+- e. early childhood special education teacher;

+- f. school psychologist;

+- g. special education teacher;

+- h. speech-language pathologist; and

+- i. supervisor/coordinator of special education.

+- 2. Some special education service providers need both licensure in their area of expertise and certification from the SDE.

+- a.
+School nurses are certificated by the SDE and licensed by the State Board of Nursing.

+- b.
+School social workers are certificated by the SDE and licensed by the Bureau of Occupational Licenses. - Some special education service providers must meet the licensure or certification requirements in their respective professions, but certification from the SDE is not required. - a.
+Occupational therapists and physical therapists are licensed by the State Board of Medicineldaho Bureau of Occupational Licenses. - b.
+Vocational education teachers are certificated by the Idaho Division of Professional-TechnicalCareer and Technical Education. - c.
-- d.
 Vocational rehabilitation counselors must meet national standards for Certified Rehabilitation Counseling (CRC) to be employed by the Idaho Division of Vocational Rehabilitation. - 4.
-An emergency provisional certificate cannot be used as an alternative for individuals to become certificated teachers in Idaho.
+Individuals who used a consultant specialist provision or a letter of authorization in the past are no longer able to use these emergency certificates as an alternative for individuals to become certificated teachers in IdahoAn emergency provisional certificate cannot be used as an alternative for individuals to become certificated teachers in Idaho.
 The district shall use the alternative authorization options to request alternative endorsement/certification when a professional position cannot be filled with someone who holds the appropriate endorsement/certification.